davide-chiuchiu/Music_recommendation_engine_with_tensorflow/README.md

-Google_analytics
+Recommendation engine

 This project aims to develop a tensorflow prediction model from data that are stored in bigquery.
-As such, this project will combine two earlier project I previously developed, but in the context of google analytics.
+As such, this project will combine two earlier project I previously developed, but in the context of giving recommendations of musical bands.